SoftwareAG/c8y-docs/src/documents/guides/devices/dell_edge_gateway5000.html.md

 ## Overview

-The Edge Gateway 5000 Series for the Internet of Things (IoT) offers cost-effective security and manageability tools for operations professionals.
+The Edge Gateway 5000 Series for the Internet of Things (IoT) offers cost-effective security and manageability tools for operation professionals.

 The following sections demonstrate how to use your device with Cumulocity.
 It describes how to